ag77in/HeartFailurePrediction-MVA/README.md

 sex | Woman or man (binary)
 smoking | If the patient smokes or not (boolean) time | Follow-up period (days)
-DEATH_EVENT | If the patient deceased during the follow-up period (boolean)
+DEATH_EVENT | If the patient deceased during the follow-up period (boolean) - Target variable

 # Credit to Authors
 Citation